Mak2006/spring-labs/GCP-Sprint-Guestbook-app/Part 5 - Cloud Pub Sub with Spring.md

 }
 ```

--   Configure an application to publish messages through a gateway
+### Publish messages from an application through a gateway
+The trigger could be from any where.
+The application decid

 -   Bind the output channel of a message gateway to Cloud Pub/Sub
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTczNDQ4OTg0NF19
+eyJoaXN0b3J5IjpbMTY5MDU5MzgwNywxNzM0NDg5ODQ0XX0=
 -->